-Thermoforming is a form of moulding which can produce a large range of usable products whilst also being one of the more affordable process of plastic moulding when it comes to tooling costs and low to medium quantity production runs.
+Thermoforming is a form of moulding that can produce a large range of usable products whilst also being one of the more affordable processes of plastic moulding when it comes to tooling costs and low to medium quantity production runs.

-The process of thermoforming involves taking a sheet of plastic which can range in colour, material type, UV stability and textures.
+The process of thermoforming involves taking a sheet of plastic that can range in colour, material type, UV stability, and textures.
 The sheet is placed into a thermoforming machine and is clamped around the perimeter.
 The sheet is then heated to a pliable form.
 The sheet is then removed from the heater and placed over the male or female tool or pattern.
-A pressurised vacuum will then ensure that the sheet remains in place until the cooling processes has been completed.
-Cooling can be provided through traditional fan or cool water misting or water cooled tools.
+A pressurised vacuum will then ensure that the sheet remains in place until the cooling process has been completed.
+Cooling can be provided through the traditional fan or cool water misting or water-cooled tools.

-Once the moulding is complete we then offer in-house 3 or 5 axis CNC trimming or laser cutting as well as robotic automated welding if the product requires the additional rigidity or multiple components to be attached together.
+Once the moulding is complete we then offer in-house 3 or 5-axis CNC trimming or laser cutting as well as robotic automated welding if the product requires additional rigidity or multiple components to be attached together.

 There are many advantages that are associated with thermoforming.
 Essentially the entire process is extremely quick.
 Thermoforming is extremely adaptable to many different requirements and industries.
-Combining this with the fact that the entire manufacturing process is all in-house this leads to very quick turnaround times which can be adapted for last minute just in time shipments or job prototyping.
+Combining this with the fact that the entire manufacturing process is all in-house leads to very quick turnaround times which can be adapted for last-minute just-in-time shipments or job prototyping.

-Like all process thermoforming does have some limitation to the type of shapes that can be created.
+Like all processes thermoforming does have some limitations to the type of shapes that can be created.
 Another disadvantage is that the process does then require trimming after moulding which adds an additional process to the parts.
-Despite the disadvantages, thermoforming technology has increased significantly in the years with the implementation of laser and 3 and 5 axis CNC machinery, robots and automation meaning that some of these disadvantages are now less of an issue.
-Trimmed material which would otherwise have been binned is now recycled and brought back to life once again in the form of re-grain material.
+Despite the disadvantages, thermoforming technology has increased significantly in the years with the implementation of laser and 3 and 5-axis CNC machinery, robots, and automation meaning that some of these disadvantages are now less of an issue.
+Trimmed material that would otherwise have been discarded is now recycled and brought back to life once again in the form of re-grain material.
 This means that the cost of offcut is reduced thanks to the fact that the material will not be wasted entirely.

-If you would like to find out more please contact our friendly team of manufacturing and design staff who will be happy to help design a solution to your product.
+If you would like to find out more please contact our friendly team of manufacturing and design staff who will be happy to help design a solution for your product.